Ayoolisa/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly displays the contents of a directory with user and group IDs displayed numerically And hidden files (starting with .)

+File 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.